7 Smart Strategies for Excelling in Labs and Tutorials

 Science majors will likely have the loudest voices here.
-Having to schedule a full day of lectures with all the labs that accompany them is no easy task.
-Not to mention that usually, Labs come with their own workloads.
+Having to schedule a full day of lectures with all the labs accompanying them is no easy task.
+Not to mention that labs usually come with their own workloads.
 It is often like taking 8 or even 10 classes rather than 4 or 5.

 Sometimes, it just does not feel like it’s worth it.
 So much stress, so much extra work, and for what?
 Most of what I need to know is covered in the lecture portion, do I really need to attend these extra blocks?
 I mean, they don’t even take attendance.
 Will they even know?